 The biggest mistake a business can make with sites like Groupon is to fail to set a limit on the number of coupons available to buyers (maximum number adjusted to the business’s ability to serve new clients).
 The case of Jessie Burke, owner of Posies Bakery and Cafe in Portland, Oregon, was the first story to surface.
 As she describes on her blog, the nightmare ended up costing her $8,000 to refill the shop’s coffers and pay her staff in order to honour the some 1,000 coupons that were sold.
 Largely blaming herself for this mistake—the second worst in her life, she says—she points out that she was never told to set a limit on the coupons.

 Although similar to Burke’s case, I uncovered an even worse debacle that recently came to light in Belgium.
 Sylvie Pastur, owner of Escale Design, a designer furniture shop that also offers home decor coaching services, was forced to shut down after posting two promotions with Groupon that attracted a total of 1,000 customers.
 The case made waves on Twitter and Facebook (from which the tale of Ms. Pastur’s fiasco has since disappeared), before being featured in the pages of France’s L’Expansion magazine.
 Note that the terms of both promotions were agreed to by Ms. Pastur, who had hoped that the increased patronage would generate additional sales.
-Unfortunately, this never came to pass.
+Unfortunately, this never came

 The L’Expansion article gives Groupon the benefit of the doubt.
 The company defended itself in the case of Posies Cafe in Portland as it did also in the case of Escale Design in Belgium.
 This last post came from Groupon France, which, along with Groupon Belgium, bore the brunt of the attacks on their reputations.
 Curiously, however, the article was illustrated with this photo: